erik-adelbert/aoc/2022/README.md

 And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
 The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
 Instead, I studied this one and adapted my work to become a port of it.

 ## Day 16
 The dropout dilemma all over again, for now I'm not finished with this one!
-I did manage to get the stars but I'm not satisfied with the performance.
-I'll figure it out later (TSP+).
+I did manage to get the stars but I'm not satisfied with the performance. ~~I'll figure it out later.~~ Finally!
+I've tried many techniques and settled for a floyd-warshall computing of all pairs shortest paths.
+Before a slightly modified `A*`.
+And then I saw the same ideas [here](https://github.com/orlp/aoc2022/blob/master/src/bin/day16.rs) published before mine.
+Consider my work to be a port of this `rust` solution.

 ## Day 17
 This one is kind of fun!
 The program has to simulate a very bad [tetrish](https://en.wikipedia.org/wiki/Tetris) player that can't even rotate the pieces. `part1` is quiet easy to simulate and [`tetrominoes`](https://en.wikipedia.org/wiki/Tetromino) are [well known](https://gamedevelopment.tutsplus.com/tutorials/implementing-tetris-collision-detection--gamedev-852).